-- Institutional Goals that were developed as part of the San Luis Obispo County Community College District Educational & Facilities Master Plan 2016- 2026 are broad statements that articulate how the district intends to address current and anticipated challenges. - Institutional Objectives describe more specifically the initiatives that will be undertaken to achieve the Institutional Goals. - Responsible Party identifies the individual, group, or office assigned with the responsibility to launch, oversee, and complete the Institutional Objective.
-The assignment of a responsible individual, group, or office is essential for accountability. - Assessment of Institutional Objectives describes the specific assessment measures that will be used to determine how effective the district is moving toward achievement of the Institutional Objectives.
-The results were consolidated in the 2015 and 2016 Spring Progress Reports and were reviewed when developing the San Luis Obispo County Community College District Strategic Plan 2017-2020. - Annual Assessment of Plan Effectiveness identifies the results of the assessments and are consolidated annually to create a progress report.
+- Institutional Goals that were developed as part of the San Luis Obispo County Community College District Educational Master Plan 2016-2026 and the Facilities Master Plan 2016-2026 are broad statements that articulate how the district intends to address current and anticipated challenges. - Institutional Objectives describe more specifically the initiatives that will be undertaken to achieve the Institutional Goals. - Responsible Party identifies the individual, group, or office assigned with the responsibility to launch, oversee, and complete the Institutional Objective.
+The assignment of a responsible individual, group, or office is essential for accountability. - Assessment of Institutional Objectives describes the specific assessment measures that will be used to determine how effective the district is in moving toward achievement of the Institutional Objectives.
+The results were consolidated in the 2015 and 2016 spring progress reports and were reviewed when developing the San Luis Obispo County Community College District Strategic Plan 2017-2020. - Annual Assessment of Plan Effectiveness identifies the results of the assessments and are consolidated annually to create a progress report.
 The purpose of the progress report is to inform the internal and external communities about the district's progress in achieving the Institutional Goals.
-The information is used to prepare the annual San Luis Obispo County Community College District Progress Report.
+The information is used to prepare the annual San Luis Obispo County Community College District Strategic Plan Progress Report.